ReviewScore: Misinformed Peer Review Detection with Large Language Models: Reliability of Automatic Evaluation of ReviewScore

-We present model-estimated \textsc{ReviewScore} distribution and compare with human-annotated ones.
-Specifically, following the binary classification setup, we report the proportion of \textit{misinformed} review points in Table \ref{table:score-distribution}.
-There is a clear trend that models more frequently decide review points as \textit{Misinformed} than humans.
-Models decide 31.2\% of reviews points as \textit{Misinformed} in average, where humans decide only 17.8\% as \textit{Misinformed}.
-The discrepancy is the largest in claims where models decide 22.8\% as \textit{Misinformed} and humans decide only 5.9\% as \textit{Misinformed}.
-To understand these results more deeply, we continue our analysis on the following human-model disagreements.

 \paragraph{Human-model disagreements.} We analyze types of human-model disagreements in Figure \ref{fig:error_review}.
-Across all review points, there are two common types of disagreements, which are models misunderstand or incorrectly reason and models predict scores that are minority of human-annotated scores.
+Across all review points, there are two common types of disagreements, which are models' misunderstanding or incorrect reasoning and models' predictions which correspond to minority of human-annotated scores.
 These two types comprise nearly all disagreements on arguments and questions, and about half of disagreements on claims.
 For claims, we observe that 36\% of disagreements are caused by either claims are value-laden or lack supporting reason.
 These make the factuality judgment of claims subjective, leading to a low human-model agreement.
 Practical limitations such as incorrect pdf parsing and not providing appendix to models cause nontrivial portion of disagreements.
-We also analyze the reason why \texttt{claude-sonnet-3.7} shows higher human-model agreements than \texttt{claude-sonnet-4} in Figure \ref{fig:error_arg_3p7_4}.
-The advanced model shows smaller number of misunderstanding or incorrect reasoning, however, it shows higher number of overthinking\footnote{We judge a model overthinks if its justification of a score is significantly longer than another model.
-We also manually verify if a model overanalyzes a review point.} and minority human-annotated score predictions, leading to a lower human-model agreement.

-\paragraph{Helpfulness of authors response.} We study whether providing authors responses of reviews to a model benefits the automatic \textsc{ReviewScore} evaluation using \texttt{claude-sonnet-4} in Table \ref{table:author_response}.
-Providing authors response clearly shows higher human-model agreement than not providing it.
-Specifically, the agreement of \textsc{ReviewScore} increases by 22.3\% in F1 score and 13.2\% in Kappa score by incorporating authors response.
-Note that \texttt{claude-sonnet-4} with authors response achieves the highest agreement compared to all models without authors response.
-Furthermore, the agreement of WScore and ArgScore without aggregation (i.e., premise factuality) also increases significantly by incorporating authors response.
-These observations show that authors response largely benefits detecting \textit{misinformed} reviews by providing additional cues for model judgments.
+\paragraph{Helpfulness of authors response.} We study whether providing authors responses of reviews to a model benefits the automatic \textsc{ReviewScore} evaluation using Claude Sonnet 4 in Table \ref{table:author_response}.
+Overall, providing authors response leads to higher human-model agreement of \textsc{ReviewScore} evaluation.
+However, we observe that providing authors response has marginal or sometimes negative effect on QScore and ClaimScore evaluation.
+These observations show that authors response largely benefits argument or premise factuality evaluation by providing additional cues for model judgments, whereas does not benefit question (un)answerability and claim factuality by injecting authors bias.